blockchain4humanity/dappmailer/README.md

 # dapp-mailer

-> The Giveth Dapp Mailer Notification System
+> The Dapp Mailer Notification System
 Sends transactional emails and handles unsubscribes for specific email types.

 ## About